Eliza

 - Baseline comparisons with LLM-based therapists

-- Historical/educational demonstrations
+- Historical/educational demonstrations of early conversational AI

 - Low-resource environments where LLM access is unavailable

-- Research on human-computer interaction
+- Research on rule-based vs. LLM therapeutic interaction